-The market value of our fixed maturity investments will be subject to fluctuation depending on changes in various factors, including prevailing interest rates.
-As a result of large reinsurance or insurance losses, we may be forced to liquidate our investments at times and prices that are not optimal, which could have a material adverse effect on the performance of our investment portfolio.
+The market value of our fixed maturity investments is subject to fluctuation depending on changes in various factors, including prevailing interest rates and widening credit spreads.

 Increases in interest rates could cause the market value of our investment portfolio to decrease, perhaps substantially.
 Conversely, a decline in interest rates could reduce our investment yield, which would reduce our overall profitability.
 Interest rates are highly sensitive to many factors, including governmental monetary policies, domestic and international economic and political conditions and other factors beyond our control.
 Any measures we take that are intended to manage the risks of operating in a changing interest rate environment may not effectively mitigate such interest rate sensitivity.